 The widely used drugs of NSAIDs class to relieve pain and inflammation are most likely associated with undesirable side effects like ulcers, internal bleeding, kidney failure, and increased risk of a heart attack.
-They are also involved in the induction of reactive oxygen species resulting in increased oxidative stress in different tissues.11 NSAIDs and COX-2 inhibitors both are equally effective and are associated with a increased risk of GI, renal, and cardiovascular adverse effects.12 The study investigated by Combe et al13 Conclude that longterm use of etoricoxib, a COX inhibitor is associated with a greater risk of thrombotic events, renovascular adverse events, and GI intolerance.13 DMARDs plays important role in the treatment of Rheumatoid arthritis, used as monotherapy or given in combination with glucocorticosteroids or NSAIDs drugs.14 The first choice from this category is Methotrexate, many of these drug molecules like Cyclosporine, gold, and D-penicillamine are associated with potential renal toxicity while drugs like methotrexate, azathioprine, antimalarials, sulfasalazine, leflunomide, etanercept, and infliximab have relatively low effect on renal function.^{15,16} They are also associated with side effects like liver and digestive organ dysfunction, stomatitis, and myelosuppression.16 Sulfasalazine is mainly associated with Adverse gastrointestinal effects (e.g.: nausea, vomiting, dyspepsia, anorexia), CNS effects (e.g., headache and dizziness), and rashes.17 The use of Biological agents in RA is another treatment approach etanercept, infliximab, and adalimumab targets tumor necrosis factor (TNF) and Interleukin (IL)-1 activity, administered as monotherapy or given in combination with methotrexate.18 In addition to their side effects like bacterial and fungal infection, they are also associated with malignancy especially Non-Hodgkin's lymphoma.16
+They are also involved in the induction of reactive oxygen species resulting in increased oxidative stress in different tissues.11 NSAIDs and COX-2 inhibitors both are equally effective and are associated with an increased risk of GI, renal, and cardiovascular adverse effects.
+The study investigated by Combe et al13 conclude that long-term use of etoricoxib, a COX inhibitor is associated with a greater risk of thrombotic events, renovascular adverse events, and GI intolerance.
+DMARDs plays important role in the treatment of RA, used as monotherapy or given in combination with glucocorticosteroids or NSAIDs drugs.14 The first choice from this category is methotrexate, many of these drug molecules like cyclosporine, gold, and D-penicillamine are associated with potential renal toxicity while drugs like methotrexate, azathioprine, antimalarials, sulfasalazine, leflunomide, etanercept, and infliximab have relatively low effect on renal function.
+They are also associated with side effects like liver and digestive organ dysfunction, stomatitis, and myelosuppression.
+Sulfasalazine is mainly associated with adverse GI effects (e.g., nausea, vomiting, dyspepsia, anorexia), CNS effects (e.g., headache and dizziness), and rashes.
+The use of biological agents in RA is another treatment approach etanercept, infliximab, and adalimumab targets TNF and IL-1 activity, administered as monotherapy or given in combination with methotrexate.
+In addition to their side effects like bacterial and fungal infection, they are also associated with malignancy especially mon-Hodgkin's lymphoma.

-4. Herbal medicine approach:
+Herbal medicine approach

-According to the reported study, around 450 plant species belonging to 100 families are being traditionally used for arthritis management.19 There are many phytoconstituents or herbs reported for the management of rheumatoid arthritis some of them are Boswellia serrata (frankincense), Curcuma longa (turmeric), Eremostachys laciniata, Eucommia ulmoides, Matricaria chamomilla, Paeonia lactiflora, Withania somnifera (ashwagandha),), Zingiber officinale,20 Piper nigrum, Commiphora mukul, Pongamia pinnata, Betula platyphylla,19 Nigella sativa (black cumin), Tinospora cordifolia (guduchi), Capsicum frutescens (cayenne), Allium sativum (garlic), Tripterygium wilfordii (thunder duke vine).21 Other traditional Chinese herbal medicines used in RA treatment are ngelicae Sinensis Radix, Paeoniae Radix Alba, Cinnamomi Ramulus, Glycyrrhizae Radix et Rhizoma, and Clematidis Radix et Rhizoma, which shows improved treatment efficiency when given with DMARDs.22 There is very little information available on pharmacodynamics and pharmacokinetic potential of herbal drugs and the incidence of adverse effects like herb-drug and herb-herb interactions.23 On oral administration, these herbs may show drug-herb or herb-herb interactions which results in various side effects and may create a potential risk to the patient.24 Many of the studies have reported side effects associated with herbal drugs such as gastrointestinal upset, dizziness, fatigue, male reproductive toxicity, and alteration in the female menstrual cycle.
-Other factors that limit their use is poor absorption, low bioavailability, rapid metabolism, and elimination of active component.25 On the other hand, the presence of multiple components in the herbal drugs, lack of standardization technique, and difficulties in the authentication of species as well as the presence of contaminants make it challenging to use.23
+According to the reported study, around 450 plant species belonging to 100 families are being traditionally used for arthritis management.
+19 There are many phytoconstituents or herbs reported for the management of RA some of them are Boswellia serrata (frankincense), Curcuma longa (turmeric), Eremostachys laciniata, Eucommia ulmoides, Matricaria chamomilla, Paeonia lactiflora, Withania somnifera (ashwagandha), Zingiber officinale,20 Piper nigrum, Commiphora mukul, Pongamia pinnata, Betula platyphylla,19 Nigella sativa (black cumin), Tinospora cordifolia (guduchi), Capsicum frutescens (cayenne), Allium sativum (garlic), Tripterygium wilfordii (thunder duke vine).21 Other traditional Chinese herbal medicines used in RA treatment are Angelica Sinensis Radix, Paeoniae Radix Alba, Ramulus Cinnamomi, Glycyrrhizae Radix et Rhizoma, and Clematidis Radix et Rhizoma, which shows improved treatment efficiency when given with DMARDs.
+There is very little information available on pharmacodynamics and pharmacokinetic potential of herbal drugs and the incidence of adverse effects like herbdrug and herb-herb interactions.
+On oral administration, these herbs may show drug-herb or herb-herb interactions which results in various side effects and may create a potential risk to the patient.24 Many of the studies have reported side effects associated with herbal drugs such as GI upset, dizziness, fatigue, male reproductive toxicity, and alteration in the female menstrual cycle.
+Other factors that limit their use is poor absorption, low bioavailability, rapid metabolism, and elimination of active component.
+On the other hand, the presence of multiple components in the herbal drugs, lack of standardization technique, and difficulties in the authentication of species as well as the presence of contaminants make it challenging to use.